sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 }

 variable "github_repo_name" {
-  description = "The name of the git reppository we'll create for managing infra" type        = string
+  description = "The name of the git repository we'll create for managing infra" type        = string
 }